zhengxingXue/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+The dialogue seemed quite similar to the design.
+But there are some undefined user behaviors (like ‘skip the class’ command in the second video).
+The ‘skip the …’ command can be added to the device.

+But there are so many commands and it is hard to cover every possible circumstance.
+There could be some default behaviors when unknown commands occur, like ‘I do not understand the command’.
+Or let the user know the possible commands in advance.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!